-In such a case, go back to the wizard and generate a new form and script, this time without CAPTCHA support (that is, don't enter your ReCAPTCHA public and private keys into the form).
+In such a case, go back to the wizard and generate a new form and script, this time without CAPTCHA support (that is, don't enter your ReCAPTCHA Site and Secret keys into the form).

 This doesn't mean that the CAPTCHA-less script will work either, since a large number of free web hosts also do not allow scripts to send mail either.
 If this is the case, you may either have to dispense with a contact form, or move your site to a commercial web host.